 We’re back from Italy!
 If you haven’t seen our Honeymoon Travel Map yet, you can follow along with our journey!
 We have quite the treasure trove of stories to share with you (while we recover from jet-lag and procrastinate packing for the big move)!
 Overall the tour of Italy was quite memorable with only a few hiccups and surprises along the way.
 (We’ll get to those in more detail in subsequent blog posts.)
 When we revisit in the future, we will plan our own trip now that we are more familiar with the country!
 Thanks to our wonderful family and friends we were able to add all of the optional tours to our itinerary as well!
 For the Italy travel blog series/reviews this will serve as a landing page, similar to the engagement/wedding series announcement.
-Please subscribe on the side for updates!
+Please subscribe below for updates and to newsletter!

-We used the tour travel company, Gate 1, since they offered the most destinations we were interested in with a variety of departure dates.** I spoke casually with a fellow Yelper who had a very positive experience a few years ago for his Italy trip too, so we were excited for our honeymoon trip!
+We used the tour travel company, Gate 1 and I finally created the in-depth review!
+They offered the most destinations we were interested in with a variety of departure dates.** I spoke casually with a fellow Yelper who had a very positive experience a few years ago for his Italy trip too, so we were excited for our honeymoon trip!
 We had a local Tour Manager the entire trip giving us live “tips”, sharing local culture, coordinating our accommodations, and answering our probing questions.
 Giovanni (Anglicized to Johnny) had a wealth of knowledge as he was born in Rome, traveled around so he also had an English accent, quite a bit of sass in his biting humor, and a strange obsession for Rick Steves.
 (Never heard of the guy until this trip.)

 I know most other travelers my age tend to be more adventurous and plan their own trip as they go.
 I did not however, expect that the demographic of our tour group to be mostly affluent retired couples!
 The company’s website and social media photos did not reflect this at all.
 Not a big deal, and it makes sense that it’s difficult for most people to take 2 weeks off and spending a hefty sum for a vacation.
 All the other travelers were quite pleasant and a few of them even took candid photos and shared with us.
 I will add the in-depth stories about our adventures and reviews for the hotels we stayed at for each location as a separate blog post in the series!
 I’ve got a lot to say about several of them exceeding the review site character limit.